craftcms/shopify/README.md

   const variant = findVariant(selectedOptions);

   if (!variant) {
-    console.warn('No variant exists for options:', selectedOptions);
+    console.warn("No variant exists for options:", selectedOptions);

     return;
   }